 Applied Suicide Intervention Skills Training (ASIST) is a two-day suicide intervention workshop presented by certified trainers, usually twice annually.
 The ASIST workshop is designed to increase caregivers’ knowledge, comfort level and confidence in responding to a person at risk of suicide.
 Developed by LivingWorks Education, it is the most widely used, acclaimed and researched training of its kind in the world.
 Click HERE to learn more.

-Stay tuned for the next full ASIST workshop.
+The next full ASIST workshop is scheduled for March 24-25 in Charlottetown – PLEASE NOTE THIS WORKSHOP IS NOW FULL.
 The course costs $200/person and includes course materials and nutritional breaks.
 Pre-registration is required.
 Please click on the course flyer for more information.

-We will be offering an ASIST Tune-Up half day workshop in Charlottetown on December 4 from 9:00am to 12:00pm.
+We also periodically offer an ASIST Tune-Up half day workshop.
+Please notify Pat Doyle (contact information below) if you would like to be put on the list for our next Tune-Up.
 The course costs $50/person and pre-registration is required.
 Please click on the course flyer for more information.

 Training contact: Pat Doyle / email@example.com / 902-628-3669